-Project Type Size Typical Pay Items Additional Options for Pay Items 15802-0000 Watering for dust control LPSM • 15801-0000 Watering for dust control MGAL Considerations for where the pay item by the MGAL may be advantageous include: Project soil types (high amounts of asbestos in the soils or soils are mainly fine grained) All projects s All All Residents within the project limits High political profile Project is within an area with high visitation Air quality regulations are unusually strict.
+Project Type Size Typical Pay Items Additional Options for Pay Items All 15802-0000 Watering for dust control LPSM 15801-0000 Watering for dust control MGAL Considerations for where the pay item by the MGAL may be advantageous include: All projects Project soil types (high amounts of asbestos in the soils or soils are mainly fine grained) , p.
+5,550 Residents within the project limits ○ High political profile Project is within an area with high visitation Air quality regulations are unusually strict.